The Facts About Bladder Cancer

 • Has the highest recurrence rate of any known cancer - up to 80%

-• It is the only top 10 cancer where rates of prognosis are getting worse
+• It is the only top 10 cancer where rates of prognosis are not improving

-• It is one of the most expensive cancer for the NHS to treat costing £65million annually
+• It is one of the most expensive cancers for the NHS to treat

 There are over 200 different types of cancer - and bladder cancer is one of the 10 most common in the UK (men and women).
 Bladder cancer is not a rare cancer.